stuartellis/stuartellis-site-hugo/content/articles/project-best-practices.md

 formatting to code editors.

 Include [Prettier](https://prettier.io/) or another code formatter in the recommended workflow for your project.

-Consider using [pre-commit](https://pre-commit.com/) or another tool to automatically apply formatting and linting.
+If there is a standard method of code formatting for a programming language, such as _gofmt_ for Go, then use it when you work with that language.

 # Use Code Quality Checks